JinhoKim46/MRCP_DLRecon/README.md

 # Deep Learning-based MRCP Reconstruction

 A Variational Network (VN)-based reconstruction framework for Magnetic Resonance Cholangiopancreatography (MRCP) imaging.
-We train a VN model on the 3T six-fold retrospectively undersampled MRCP as input and 3T two-fold accelerated MRCP as target.
-We evaluate the model for six-fold retrospective and prosepctive undersampling acuiqred at 3T and 0.55T.
+We train a VN model on the 3T six-fold retrospectively undersampled MRCP as input and 3T two-fold accelerated MRCP as the target.
+We evaluate the model for six-fold retrospective and prospective undersampling acquired at 3T and 0.55T.

 ## Features of the Framework